Security-Card-Game/securityDeckGame/ROUNDS.md

   * 4 players: 2 C-LEVEL, 3 STAFF
 * Decide whether to distribute traits or not
 * Add two times the monthly resources to the company pile
-* Each player draws an event card and oopsies are revealed
+* Each player draws an event card and Oopsies are revealed

 # Rounds